Espartignac: 7th century sarcophagi

 North of the current cemetery, in a plot called Las Chapelas, two trapezoidal limestone sarcophagi, without a cephalic reserve, were discovered by chance in 1977, under a granite slab.
 They lean against a rock at a depth of 0.85 m.

 The sarcophagus displayed in the church contained a male skeleton.
 A second sarcophagus contained a female skeleton, her hands crossed over her chest.
 These sarcophagi date from the Merovingian period.

 Contemporary monuments

 20th century war memorial

 The war memorial stands in the center of the village to commemorate the sacrifice of 50 Espartignac children who died for France during the First World War (1914-1918).

 A second, very moving black plaque is affixed to the stele, inscribed in gold letters with the names of six young Espartignac patriots.
 One, conscripted, died in 1940.
 Two others were shot in June 1944 by German soldiers.
-The other three were arrested, deported, and died in Nazi camps.
+The other three were arrested, deported, and died in the Nazi camps.

 Photos of these martyrs are affixed near their names to perpetuate their memory.